Canvas print

 A canvas print is the result of an image printed onto canvas which is often stretched, or gallery-wrapped, onto a frame and displayed.
 Canvas prints are used as the final output in an art piece, or as a way to reproduce other forms of art.

 Printing methods

 Reproductions of original artwork have been printed on canvas for many decades using offset printing.
-Since the 1990s, canvas print has been also been associated with either dye sublimation or inkjet print processes (often referred to as repligraph or giclée respectively).
+Since the 1990s, canvas print has also been associated with either dye sublimation or inkjet print processes (often referred to as repligraph or giclée respectively).
 The canvas print material is generally cotton or plastic based poly canvas, often used for the reproduction of photographic images.